samcn8/topas/README.md

  * Quiescence search with delta pruning and static exchange evaluation (SEE) to mitigate the horizon effect
  * Tapered static evaluation based on piece values, piece-square tables (PST), and game state

 Topas is named after one of my children's hermit crabs.
 Topas (the hermit crab) escaped in the house one day and we spent quite a few hours searching for her (successfully).
-Hopefully Topas (the chess engine) will search as diligently as we did... although perhaps a bit quicker.
+Hopefully Topas (the chess engine) will search as diligently as we did, although perhaps a bit quicker.

 ## Universal Chess Interface (UCI) Support